open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 * [Sync Your Fork](#Sync_Your_Fork)

-** Note :** You will see some common names used in git (*which you can change*), such as `master: the name of the main branch`, `upstream: the location where you forked the repository from`, and `origin: the location you cloned repository from`.
+**NOTE**: You will see some common names used in git (*which you can change*), such as `master: the name of the main branch`, `upstream: the location where you forked the repository from`, and `origin: the location you cloned repository from`.
 Both `upstream and origin` are considered **remote**.
 Keep in mind also, a repository may contain many branches.

 ### Clone Your GitHub Repository username.github.io